Board and Staff

 Emeritus Board Members

 Barry Peter Ould – President Emeritus

-Barry Peter Ould was co-founder of the Percy Grainger Society (UK) with Professor David Tall.
+Barry Peter Ould was, in 1978, co-founder of the Percy Grainger Society (UK) with Professor David Tall.
 In 1984, Barry took over the editorship of the Grainger Society Journal with Vol. 6.
 In 1987, he

 established the music publishing company, Bardic Edition, and under